-- Start on time

-- Come prepared and ready to contribute

-- Listen to others and don't interrupt

-- Be open to hearing other people's perspectives

-- Question assumptions

-- Make decisions based on clear information

-- Identify actions needed that result from decisions

-- Bring closure to decisions

-- Be respectful

-- Confidentiality 100%

-- Attack the problem, not the person

-- Record all decisions and action items in meeting minutes.
+- Start on time. - Come prepared and ready to contribute. - Listen respectfully without interruption. - Consider and respect different perspectives. - Question assumptions constructively. - Make decisions based on clear and accurate information. - Clearly identify action items resulting from decisions. - Conclude discussions with decisive outcomes. - Maintain professionalism and respect. - Ensure 100% confidentiality when required. - Focus on addressing issues rather than personal conflicts. - Record all decisions and action items in the meeting minutes.